Colin Blumenau

-Colin Blumenau (born London, 7 August 1956) is a British writer and theatre director.
+Colin Blumenau (born 7 August 1956) is a British writer and theatre director.
 He is the son of Tom Blumenau OBE and Eva Blumenau, both founder members of Amnesty International.
 He is the Artistic Director of The Production Exchange.

-During his early career as an actor he came to public notice playing Francis "Taffy" Edwards in The Bill between 1984 and 1990.
-After leaving the programme having appeared in more than 150 episodes he turned his hand to theatre management.
-He was variously Artistic Director of The Angles Theatre in Wisbech [1991-1993] and The Brewhouse Theatre & Arts Centre in Taunton [1993-1996].
+Blumenau was born in London.
+During his early career as an actor he came to public notice playing PC Francis "Taffy" Edwards in The Bill between 1983 and 1990.
+After leaving the programme, having appeared in more than 110 episodes, he turned his hand to theatre management.
+He was variously Artistic Director of The Angles Theatre in Wisbech (1991–1993) and The Brewhouse Theatre & Arts Centre in Taunton (1993–1996).